-4. 14 C.F.R. §§ 61.113(a) and (b) Private Pilot Privileges and Limitations
+D. 14 C.F.R. §§ 61.113(a) and (b) Private Pilot Privileges and Limitations

 Sections 61.113 (a) and (b) limit private pilots to non-commercial operations.
-Because the UAS will not carry a pilot or passengers, the proposed operations can achieve the equivalent level safety of current operations by requiring the PIC operating the aircraft to have completed FAA Private Pilot Ground school instruction and passed the FAA Private Pilot written exam to operate this small UAS.
+Because the UAS will not carry a pilot or passengers, the proposed operations can achieve the equivalent level of safety of current operations by requiring the PIC operating the aircraft to have a private pilot's license rather than a commercial pilot's license to operate this small UAS.
 Unlike a conventional aircraft that carries the pilot and passengers, the UAS is remotely controlled with no living thing on board.
 The area of operation is controlled and restricted, and all flights are planned and coordinated in advance as set forth in the Operations Manual.
-The level of safety provided by the requirements included in the pilot's certificate operating a conventional aircraft.
-The risks associated with the operation of the UAS are so diminished from the level of risk associated with commercial operations contemplated by Part 61 when drafted, that allowing operations of the UAS as requested with a private pilot as the PIC exceeds the present level of safety achieved by 14 C.F.R.§§ 61.113 (a) and (b).
-The FAA issued an exemption to this regulation in Exemption No. 1 1062.
+The level of safety provided by the requirements included in the Operations Manual exceeds that provided by a single individual holding a commercial pilot's certificate operating a conventional aircraft.
+The risks associated with the operation of the UAS are so diminished from the level of risk associated with commercial operations contemplated by Part 61 when drafted, that allowing operations of the UAS as requested with a private pilot as the PIC exceeds the present level of safety achieved by 14 C.F.R. §§ 61.113 (a) and (b).
+The FAA issued an exemption to this regulation in Exemption No. 11062.

-5. 14 C.F.R. § 91.119 Minimum Safe Altitudes
+E. 14 C.F.R. § 91.119 Minimum Safe Altitudes

 Section 91.119 establishes safe altitudes for operation of civil aircraft.
 Section 91.119 (d) allows helicopters to be operated at less than the minimums prescribed, provided the person operating the helicopter complies with any route or altitudes prescribed for helicopters by the FAA.
 As this exemption is for a sUAS that is a helicopter and the exemption requests authority to operate at altitudes up to 400' AGL.
-As set forth herein, except for the limited conditions stated in the Manual, the sUAS will never operate at altitudes higher than 400' AGL.
+As set forth herein, except for the limited conditions stated in the Manual, the UAS will never operate at altitudes higher than 400' AGL.
 It will however be operated in an area with perimeter, where buildings and people will not be exposed to operations without their pre-obtained consent.

-The equivalent level of safety will be achieved given the size, weight, speed of the sUAS as well as the location where it is operated.
+The equivalent level of safety will be achieved given the size, weight, speed of the UAS as well as the location where it is operated.
 No flight will be taken without the permission of the property owner or local officials.
 Compared to flight operations with aircraft or rotorcraft weighing far more than the maximum 25lbs proposed herein and the lack of flammable fuel, any risk associated with these operations is far less than those presently presented with conventional aircraft operating at or below 400' AGL.
 In addition, the low-altitude operations of the UAS will ensure separation between these small UAS operations and the operations of conventional aircraft that must comply with Section 91.119.
 The FAA issued an exemption to this regulation in Exemption No. 11062.

-6. 14 C.F.R. § 91.121 Altimeter Settings
+F. 14 C.F.R. § 91.121 Altimeter Settings

-This regulation requires each person operating an aircraft to maintain cruising altitude by reference to an altimeter that is set to the elevation of the departure airport or an appropriate altimeter setting available before departure.
-The sUAS will have a barometric altimeter for measuring relative altitude changes, but the displayed altitude on the ground station will be GPS measurements, therefore an exemption may be needed.
+This regulation requires each person operating an aircraft to maintain cruising altitude by reference to an altimeter that is set " ... to the elevation of the departure airport or an appropriate altimeter setting available before departure."
+The UAS will have a barometric altimeter for measuring relative altitude changes, but the displayed altitude on the ground station will be GPS measurements, therefore an exemption may be needed.
 An equivalent level of safety will be achieved by the operator, pursuant to the Operations Manual, confirming the altitude of the launch site shown on the GPS altitude indicator before flight.
-The FAA issued an exemption to this regulation in Exemption No. 11062
+The FAA issued an exemption to this regulation in Exemption No. 11062.